DimitrisKatos/my_robot/README.md

 ![Poll Mockup](./images/image.png)

 Now let's visualize the data from the hokuyo laser to RVIZ 2.
 In a new terminal begin Rviz and you need to make some changes:
-- From Displays Panel select ADD.
-In the new gui select RobotModel.
-Change the topic to /robot_descirption.
+- Add RobotModel and change the topic to /robot_descriptiion.
-- From Displays Panel select ADD.
-In the new gui select By topic and then the LaserScan.
+- Add /laser_scan from displays panel and change the topic.
 - Finally, change the Fixed Frame to base_link from the displays panel.

 You will see that the obstacles have been detected by hokuyo lidar.